 The Court will ensure that hand sanitizer dispensers, as well as tissue boxes, are available near all direct courtroom entrances and clearly identified.

 Once you have been screened, you will be directed to have a seat in the Gallery.
 Seating will provide and maintain 6 foot social distancing and will be clearly identified.

 The Well is the designated area where you will meet with the Prosecutor to discuss your case.
-Seating provided will support and maintain social distancing guidelines as you visit with the Prosecutor, and be clearly identified.
+Seating provided will support and maintain social distancing guidelines as you visit with the Prosecutor, and will be clearly identified.

-After visiting with the Prosecutor, you wait to be called to appear before the Judge at the Bench.
+After visiting with the Prosecutor, you will wait to be called to appear before the Judge at the Bench.
 There will be a clearly identified mark to stand on while in front of the Judge.